-Taxation depends on the type and value of the reward that is granted.
+Taxation depends on the type and value of the employee reward that is granted.
 Rewards that benefit the employee directly such as cash, merchandise, gift cards, or trips, etc., are usually taxable.
 An example of this is a performance-related award, such as a bonus.

 Here are some general guidelines that you can apply to your Blueboard rewards tax and accounting processes:

 Taxable: Experiential rewards based on performance.

 Generally speaking, rewards, including experiential rewards like those from Blueboard, are taxable since they are given in return for an employee’s performance or services.
 As a result these awards should be taxed at their Fair Market Value, which is provided by Blueboard, and are subject to federal income tax withholding, FICA and other taxes.